andrewbayles/testcluster/README.md

 DATABASE

-1. Initialize and connect the MongoDB server to the project.
+1. Initialize and connect the project to local server.
+DONE
+2. Connect the project to Heroku and MongoDB server.
+DONE
-2. Determine fields to be stored for each game. (below)
+3. Determine fields to be stored for each game. (below)

   - id
   - title